 - Not guaranteed that the fire will draw well when complete.
 May need a gathering hood fitting inside the chimney.

-- Soot attacks the brickwork, leading to repair work,
+- Soot attacks the brickwork, leading to extra maintenance or repair.

 - Very prone to differing weather conditions, often goes into reverse sending smoke inside the house.

 - Need to have fire baskets and fire back repaired or replaced eventually

 - In old houses with new double glazed windows there is left draught so open fire struggles to find enough oxygen to burn well.

 - Only 15% efficient so burns through fuel about 5 times as fast.